ledger/vim-ledger/README.md

 You can also manually copy the corresponding directories into your VIM plugins directory.

 One installed this plugin will identify files ending with `.ldg`, `.ledger`, or `.journal` as ledger files automatically.
-Alaternatively if you use a different extension you can add a modeline to each like this:
+Alternatively if you use a different extension you can add a modeline to each like this:

 ```ledger
 ; vim: filetype=ledger